marcelchiarello/showdata/index.md

 ### Reach me

-For any question or clarification regarding the data or graphs reported, <a href="mailto:marcello.chiarello@outlook.com">send me and email</a>
+For any question or clarification regarding the data or graphs reported, <a href="mailto:marcello.chiarello@outlook.com">send me an email</a>